MarikoSakuragi/BHA-2022/week6/index.md

 ・High magnification microscope (electronic microscope?
 I'm not sure this expression right).<br/>
 ・The samples taken decades ago were still stored. <br/>
 ・Water purification system.<br/>
+・Clean bench with UV light and gas burner.<br/>
+・Electrical plugs hanging from the ceiling.<br/>
 <br/>
 (Extra: Their student room was very new and well organized.
 I envy it...)<br/>
 <br/>